Misha-Labruyere/Projet7/README.md

 Then open on any web browser : http://localhost:8080/

+### To run the project with ADMIN :

+Create a new user in the application with the following informations :
+Prénom : Admin
+Nom : Admin
+Email : admin@admin.com
+Mot de passe : Admin23!

+In mysql => use groupomania_development;
+            UPDATE Users SET admin = '1' WHERE email = 'admin@admin.com';

 ## What is this project ?

 I have created a corporate social network, for a fictive company.